Henry's Dream

-Henry's Dream is the seventh album released by Nick Cave and the Bad Seeds, in April 1992.
+Henry's Dream is the seventh studio album by the Australian rock band Nick Cave and the Bad Seeds, released on 27 April 1992 by Mute Records.

+It was the first album to feature long-standing members Martyn P. Casey (bass guitar) and Conway Savage (piano, organ, backing vocals), both Australian.
+Savage also performs a duet with Cave in the chorus of 'When I First Came to Town'.
+The album title is a reference to The Dream Songs (1969), a long poem by John Berryman.

+Production

 Nick Cave himself was unhappy with the production by David Briggs.
 Briggs preferred a "live-in-the-studio" method he had used with Neil Young.
-This led to Cave and Mick Harvey re-mixing the album, and ultimately to the Live Seeds recordings, as Cave wanted the songs "done justice".
+This led to Cave and Mick Harvey re-mixing the album, and ultimately to the Live Seeds (1993) recordings, as Cave wanted the songs "done justice".
+Cave later said, "He was a fucking nightmare, that guy.
+I know he's dead now and all, but, fuck, man.
+I put a lot of energy into the writing of that record, and then for each day to see it drift away… it was a horrible, horrible experience."
+Tony Cohen, who was engineer for the remix, said, "Briggs pushed them to play better, take after take.
+The performance was everything.
+But when it came to the mix, Briggs left all the faders in one spot."

-It was the first album to feature long-standing members Martyn P. Casey (bass) and Conway Savage (piano, organ, backing vocals), both Australian.
-Savage also performs a duet with Cave in the chorus of 'When I First Came to Town'.
-The album title is a reference to The Dream Songs, a long poem by John Berryman.

 Songs

-The lyrics of "Christina the Astonishing" are based on the life of Christina Mirabilis, a 12th-century woman generally regarded as a Christian saint.
+The lyrics of "Christina the Astonishing" are based on the life of Christina Mirabilis, a 12th-century Christian holy woman, primarily known for her legendary resurrection during her funeral mass, and numerous other miracles attributed to her during her life.

-"When I First Came to Town" is based partly on Karen Dalton's recording of the traditional song "Katy Cruel".
+"When I First Came to Town" is based partly on Karen Dalton's recording of the traditional song "Katie Cruel".
 Dalton's version was later issued on Original Seeds Vol. 1.

 Of "Papa Won't Leave You, Henry," Cave said in 2005, "I like that song a lot.
 That was another one written in Brazil.
 It's this sprawling, lyrical thing.
-We were playing that [in 2000] as a very slow ballad on a different chordal structure altogether, which then became 'Darker with the Day' [from the 2001 album No More Shall We Part].
+We were playing that [in 2000] as a very slow ballad on a different chordal structure altogether, which then became 'Darker with the Day' [from the 2001 studio album No More Shall We Part].
 It had a different melody, but very slow and it made for a haunting thing.
 That song was composed over a long period of time and something that I would sing to my little son, Luke.
 It was kind of a nasty fucked-up lullaby."

 Cave later claimed the album's songs were heavily influenced by street beggars he saw in Brazil, where he lived for several years while married to journalist Viviane Carneiro.
 "They'd get their acoustic guitars with one or two strings and bang away and make a racket that had no sense whatsoever.
 It was very violent and seemed to come straight out of the heart.
 Very unmusical."